BaraahAbusara/Movies-Library/README.md

 - Search page where you can search for type of movies.
 - Add movies page to the data base.
 - Get movies from the data base.
+- Updating movies information and adding comments to it by Id.
+- Getting specific movies by ID.
+- Deleting Movies by ID.
 - Handeling 404 and 500 errors.